bariscan97/PYTHON-PYGAME/README.md

 <br>

-## 👉🏻 It is a simple Sanke Game in Python using Pygame.
+## 👉🏻 It is a simple Snake Game in Python using Pygame.
 <br>
 <br>
 <br>